-Current activities are focused around the Warsaw area which has received over 400,000 refugees.
-Participants will run kids & youth programmes and women’s meetings at refugee centres which will include community building, Bible stories, English lessons, sports, crafts, music and art.
+Participants will run kids & youth programmes, as well as women’s and seniors' meetings at refugee centres which will include community building, Bible stories, English lessons, sports, crafts, music, art and psychosocial support.
 There may also be opportunity to help in aid distribution and warehouse logistics at the resource centres.
-Participants will provide information to the refugees to help prevent human trafficking and other security threats.

-When time, skills and language permit, participants may spend time with refugees offering psychological first aid or offering listening ears and sharing God’s love through words of encouragement and prayer.
+When time and language skills permit, participants may spend time with refugees offering psychological first aid or offering listening ears and sharing God’s love through words of encouragement and prayer or provide information to prevent human trafficking and other security threats.

 Dates Apply by